-In Algorithm~\ref{alg: benders region s-miqp}, the letter $k$, primarily used for subscripts, denotes the iteration index, where $k \in \Z$.
-Algorithm 1 begins with an integer point $y_0 \in Y$ provided by the user, along with a lower bound, $\LB$, obtained by solving \eqref{op: generic MINLP compact} under integer relaxation.
-Also, the value $\bar{V}$ is user-defined and corresponds to a large number, with $\bar{V} < \UB$.
-Following initialization, we enter a cycle that terminates only when the lower bound becomes greater or equal than the upper bound, $\UB$.
+Consistent with the notation adopted earlier, in Algorithm~\ref{alg: benders region s-miqp}, the letter $k$ denotes the iteration index, where $k \in \Z$.
+Algorithm~\ref{alg: benders region s-miqp} begins with an integer point $y_0 \in Y$ provided by the user, along with a lower bound, $\LB$, obtained by solving the integer relaxation of \eqref{op: generic MINLP}, while the upper bound is $\UB = +\infty$.
+Following initialization, we enter a cycle that terminates only when the lower bound becomes equal to the upper bound, $\UB$.
 This termination condition is common for mixed-integer programming algorithms.

 The first half of the cycle involves evaluating the quality of the integer solution $y_k$ and solving for the continuous variable $x$.
-In each iteration, the upper bound is updated by comparing the current $\UB$ with $J(y_k)$, the objective value of the NLP obtained by fixing the integer variable of the MINLP \eqref{op: generic MINLP compact} to $y_k$.
-This NLP with the fixed integer variable is denoted as $\prob_\NLP$, and its solution $x_k$ provides the optimized continuous variable.
-The zero and first-order information of its objective are used to construct the Benders region $\B_k$.
-Note that $\prob_\NLP$ might be infeasible for some $y_k$.
-Therefore, we anticipate a feasibility problem $\prob_\FNLP$, whose solution is used to construct specific cutting planes aiming to steer the integer solution back to the feasible set.
-We refer to $\prob_\NLP$ and $\prob_\FNLP$ as auxiliary problems.
-The index sets, $\setT$ and $\setS$, store the index of feasible and infeasible iterates, respectively.
+In each iteration, the upper bound is updated by comparing the current $\UB$ with $J(y_k)$, the objective value of $\prob_\NLP$.
+In case $\prob_\NLP$ is infeasible for a given $y_k$, we solve the feasibility problem $\prob_\FNLP$, whose solution is used to construct specific cutting planes aiming to steer the integer solution back to the feasible set.
+The information obtained in each iteration is stored in $\D_k$.
+The index sets $\setT_k$ and $\setS_k$ are updated based on the feasibility of $\prob_\NLP$.